Jump to navigation

 Other oil and gas leases are issued through our application process.
 Scroll below to ‘Forms and Instructions’ to select the application you need.

 Follow these steps to use the map server to locate state trust minerals:

 Or contact Catie Stitt, Oil and Gas Specialist, for help.

 Sixty days prior to the end of the primary term of the lease, a lessee may request an additional one (1) year extension (“6th year extension”) that is at Staff discretion; additional one (1) year extensions beyond the 6th year may be approved by the Board.
 Lessees should contact the Oil and Gas Specialist at minimum 3 months prior to the anniversary date of the lease if a lease extension is desired that must be approved by the Board.

 State Land Board leases require a performance bond, which is separate from the bonding required by the Colorado Oil and Gas Conservation Commission (COGCC).
 State Land Board bonds are required by statute to prevent waste of state trust assets and can cover items such as (but not limited to) surface reclamation, rentals, and royalties.
-Bonds are due at the first anniversary date of the lease, when surface disturbance occurs, or at the time of assignment, whichever happens first.
+Bonds are required prior to accessing the surface of the property, commencing operations, or any disturbance on the land.